 A quick note with a recipe for what is probably the most versatile of winter vegetables: cauliflower.
 It lends itself to practically every cooking technique you can think of: steaming, braising, boiling, frying, baking, roasting… And its mild flavor lends itself to pairing with all sorts of other foods and sauces.
 Here is one of my very favorite ways to make cauliflower—simply steamed and napped with a zesty anchovy sauce.
-You can make it in a matter of minutes, so it’s perfect for a weeknight meal.
-And while this dish is traditionally classified as a contorno (side dish), it’s so satisfying and its flavors are so assertive, I’d suggest it as antipasto or even a light secondo.
+You can make cauliflower in anchovy sauce in a matter of minutes, so it’s perfect for a weeknight meal.
+And while the dish is traditionally classified as a contorno (side dish), it’s so satisfying and its flavors are so assertive, I’d suggest it as antipasto or even a light secondo.

 Serves 4 as a side dish or antipasto, 2 as a vegetarian main dish

 - 1 head of cauliflower, trimmed and cut into flowerets

 - 2-3 cloves of garlic, peeled and slightly crushed

 - 1 peperoncino (dried red pepper) (or a pinch of red pepper flakes)

 - 1 small can of anchovy fillets (50g/2 oz)